35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 It must also be remembered that an unviable development is not always an unprofitable development, but are simply not .
 Its impossible to say how many of the outstanding 300,000 permissions are genuinely loss-making,

 Two exceptions that might be welcomed are that the CIL relief and the new, time limited planning route, with the 20% affordable housing requirement, does not apply to student and co-living housing; student housing in particular has [enjoyed a boom](<https://ihowz.uk/londons-housing-solution-student-accommodation-boom/#:~:text=According%20to%20new%20research%20from,option%20for%20investors%20and%20providers.>), developers viewing them as a [more 'viable' option](https://www.savills.co.uk/blog/article/373783/residential-property/what-operational-real-estate-means-for-london-wide-planning-applications.aspx) than building permanent homes.

+It is also not exactly clear to which schemes or developments the proposals will apply to

+just a slew of new permissions with less onerous obligations, from the developers point of view - won't accelerate completions unless currently permitted developments allowed to take advantage of new regime.

 [](https://www.bbc.com/news/articles/cdrzgxj37d5o.amp)300,000 outstanding plannning permissions in London - Cllr Grace Williams, London Councils' member for housing and regeneration - <https://www.bbc.com/news/articles/cdrzgxj37d5o.amp>